thomasebsmith/grub-split/README.md

 stating that you would like to create a pull request.
 Once your pull request is ready, it will be reviewed.

+All contributions will be included under the MIT License.

 ## Roadmap
 ### v0.1 (in progress)
 - Ability to analyze Mono images, classes, and objects on macOS